apfeif4/Weather-Application/README.md

 A simple Python program to check the current weather for any city using a public weather API.

-📋 Features/n
+📋 Features
-	•	Fetches real-time weather data for a specified city
+	*	Fetches real-time weather data for a specified city
-	•	Displays temperature, weather description, humidity, and wind speed
+	*	Displays temperature, weather description, humidity, and wind speed
-	•	Easy to use and extend
+	*	Easy to use and extend

 🛠 Requirements
-	•	Python 3.7+
+	*	Python 3.7+
-	•	requests library (for HTTP requests)
+	*	requests library (for HTTP requests)
-	•	(Optional) A free API key from OpenWeatherMap or any other weather API
+	*	(Optional) A free API key from OpenWeatherMap or any other weather API

 📦 Installation
 	1. Clone this repository: